 While we do not believe that there is a universally applicable optimum board size, we do believe that boards should have a minimum of five directors - four for companies listed outside the FTSE 350 - in order to ensure that there is a sufficient diversity of views and breadth of experience in every decision the board makes.
 At the other end of the spectrum, we believe that boards whose size exceeds 20 members will typically suffer under the weight of "too many cooks in the kitchen" and have difficulty reaching consensus and making timely decisions.
+Sometimes the presence of too many voices can make it difficult to draw on the wisdom and experience in the room by virtue of the need to limit the discussion so that each voice may be heard.

-We typically advise shareholders to abstain from voting for the board chair with fewer than our recommended number of directors.
-With boards consisting of more than 20 directors, we typically recommend voting against the members of the nomination committee.
+We typically advise shareholders to abstain from voting on the re-election of the chair of the nomination committee when boards have fewer than our recommended number of directors.
+With boards consisting of more than 20 directors, we typically recommend voting against the chair of the nomination committee.